Alternate Fellowship Campaigns, pt. 2

 Another thousand-year dark age ensued, until someone invented technology that could control magic.
 This so-called “Magitech” allowed anyone to use magic through a device called a magisphere.
 The proliferation of Magitech forced the Barbarous underground.
 Humanoids created a civilization with magical trains and airships and huge shining cities and all sorts of cool magipunk/Buck Rogers stuff.

 Alas, this was not to last.
 300 years before the game begins, gigantic earthquakes suddenly toppled the Magitech cities.
 A Barbarous horde exploded out from underground and nearly wiped humanoids off the face of the planet.
 The huge, organized invasion of the surface became known as the Diabolic Triumph.
-Barbarous invaders also breached the Wall of the Abyss in several places, and much of northern Alfleim fell before a flood of daemons.
+Barbarous invaders also breached the Wall of the Abyss in several places, and much of northern Alframe fell before a flood of Daemons.

 Things looked grim until a small adventuring party defeated the Beast King of the Barbarous in single combat, decapitating their leadership (not to mention the Beast King).
 Rumors say the party was either welding Lumiere, the First Sword, or a previously unknown fourth sword.